Green Driver State Incentives in California

 California Financial Assistance for Emissions-Related Repairs

 Because California values the environment, it enlists a financial assistance program to help residents repair gross-polluting vehicles.
-Through the afore-mentioned Consumer Assistance Program, you can receive up to $500 toward the emissions-related repair of a vehicle that can't pass its biennial smog check.
+Through the afore-mentioned Consumer Assistance Program, you can receive financial help toward the emissions-related repair of a vehicle that can't pass its biennial smog check.

 Auto Insurance Discounts for Eco-Friendly Driving and Green Vehicles